Geography crossword puzzle. Geography crossword Difficult questions about Africa

 (Nubian, Libyan, Arabian).

-6. How is the name of the Kalahari desert translated from the language of local peoples?
+6. How is the name of the Kalahari Desert translated from the language of local peoples?

-8. Which peoples have a characteristic feature of the body structure, is a curved spine, scoliosis from nature?
-(At the Bushmen).
+8.Which peoples characteristic feature body structure, is there a curved spine, scoliosis by nature?
+(Among the Bushmen).

 9. Which states in Tropical Africa since ancient times are independent states?
 (Ethiopia and Liberia)

-10. Residents of Nigeria call this river Joliba.
-What do you think this river is?
+10.Nigerians call this river Joliba.
+What kind of river do you think this is?
 (Niger).

 12. What was the original name of Lake Victoria?
 (Nyanza).

-14. What desert did D. Livingston cross from south to north?
+14.Which desert did D. Livingston cross from south to north?

 (Kalahari)